Configuring BMC Remedyforce and BMC MyIT

 Configuring BMC Remedyforce to work with BMC MyIT

 The following table lists the configurations that you must perform in BMC Remedyforce to use BMC MyIT for clients.

 |Perform post-upgrade procedures|

 If you are upgrading from 20.14.01 or earlier and are configuring BMC Remedyforce with BMC MyIT for the first time, you must perform the following procedures.
-If you are upgrading from 20.14.02 but are configuring BMC Remedyforce with BMC MyIT for the first time, skip the following procedures if you had already performed them.
+If you are upgrading from 20.14.02 or later but are configuring BMC Remedyforce with BMC MyIT for the first time, skip the following procedures if you had already performed them.

 |Enable API for profiles|

 Note: If you have selected the Enable Enhanced Profile User Interface check box on the User Interface page (Setup > Customize > User Interface), the steps to enable APIs for profiles are different.